-Florida National University, in compliance with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act, formally publishes the Annual Campus Security and Crime Report to provide all FNU stakeholders and the community with statistics about crime on campus and in public areas immediately adjacent to each campus, as defined by Clery Act regulations.
-When preparing the ASR, FNU requests all crime statistics from local law enforcement, and the Director of Student Services prepares the report.
-In addition, the Annual Security Report (ASR) describes FNU's policies and procedures regarding security and crime prevention, available resources, and the various services FNU provides.
-For any questions related to this matter, you may refer to the FNU Campus Deans or the Student Services office at:
+Florida National University in compliance with the Jeanne Clery Disclosure of Campus Policy and Campus Crime Statistics Act, formally publishes the Annual Campus Security and Crime Report in order to provide all FNU stakeholders and the community with statistics about crime on campus and in public areas immediately adjacent to each campus, as defined in the Clery Act regulations.
+In addition, the Annual Security Report (ASR) describes FNU's policies and procedures regarding security and crime prevention, available resources, as well as the many services related FNU provides.
+For any question related to this matter, you may refer to FNU Campus Deans or the Student Services office at: